bobvandevijver/latex-bundle/Resources/doc/documentation.md

 This page contains a full index of all pages contained in this documentation, based on the latest version.
 If you're working with older versions we encourage you to update to latest build.
-If you're getting errors or have trouble with update'ing see [submitting issues][1] and open a ticket on github.
+If you're getting errors or have trouble with updating see [submitting issues][1] and open a ticket on github.

 [1]: https://github.com/bobv/latex-bundle/blob/master/Resources/doc/support/submitting-issues.md